Fall is a season that’s full of so much vibrance and color, which is why I love these fall cocktails!

 18. Cranberry Mimosa

-Champagne and cranberry juice create such a sweet and fruity cocktail.
+Champagne and cranberry juice create this sweet and fruity cocktail.
+It’s perfect for brunch with friends.

 The sweet sugar rim balances out the tart cranberries really well.